 This means that a veteran buyer can buy a home with a lower payment than if he or she used a conventional loan.

 What most people don’t know, however, is that the underwriting standards for getting a VA loan approved are very different—and much easier—than for other loan programs.
 VA loans use a completely different (some would say more sensible) method of evaluating the veteran’s ability to qualify for the loan.
 This may also mean being able to qualify for more home.

-Warning: What you are about to read is somewhat technical.
+Please note: What you are about to read is somewhat technical.
 It also uses something that, for many, is an instrument of torture: math.
 Stick with us, though.
 We promise it will be worth your pain and suffering.

 Lenders approve most loans by calculating a number called the Debt To Income Ratio (DTI).
 They add up the total housing expense (mortgage payment plus taxes, insurance and homeowner’s association dues and mortgage insurance, if any) and all other debt payments.
 That number, the Total Debt, is then divided by the borrower’s total gross income (how much money he made) before taxes to arrive at the DTI.

 A borrower with monthly income of $6,000 and total debt of $2,400 would have a DTI of 40%.
 Conventional loans allow a maximum DTI of 45%.
 Under these guidelines, a buyer earning $6,000 a month, with $250 per month in debt payments, making a 5% down payment would qualify to buy a home for about $325,000.

 We qualify VA buyers using the “Residual Income” method.
 We need to know that the veteran buyer has enough money left over after making the house payment and paying other obligations to support a reasonable lifestyle.

 The Department of Veterans Affairs (the VA) provides a form: the Loan Analysis.
 If you want to look under the hood, you can find it here.
 Here’s how it works: